8l/SmallWM/README.markdown

 Typically, the easiest place to put the `smallwm` binary is in `/usr/local/bin`.

-If you want to run SmallWM from your login manager, you should put a file like the following in `/usr/share/xsessions/smallwm.desktop`:
+If you want to run swm from your login manager, you should put a file like the following in `/usr/share/xsessions/smallwm.desktop`:

     [Desktop Entry]
-    Name=SmallWM
+    Name=swm
     Exec=/usr/local/bin/smallwm.sh
     Type=Application

-Inside the script `/usr/local/bin/smallwm.sh`, you should enter something like the following (my personal launch script is more complicated than what follows, because mine contains options to allow me to run SmallWM under GDB server or via valgrind):
+Inside the script `/usr/local/bin/smallwm.sh`, you should enter something like the following (my personal launch script is more complicated than what follows, because mine contains options to allow me to run swm under GDB server or via valgrind):

     #!/bin/bash